Guide to Acoustic Guitar Through Saddles

 Many Martin Authentic, Marquis, and Golden Era models also have through saddles glued in similar to how 1916-65 Martins have.

 Once installed, this installation type looks similar to the cut through installation listed above.
-However, the drop in through saddle uses a routed slot with a drop in installation saddle.
+However, the routed through saddle uses a routed slot instead of cutting through.
+Routed slots are often referred to as “drop in” installation as no glue is used.
 Note that drop in installation does not mean that these saddles are one-size-fits all.
-If you purchase a new drop in through saddle, you will still need to adjust it to your specific guitar’s saddle slot, including length, thickness, height, bass to treble height difference, edge height, and may also need to adjust other aspects such as the wings or compensation.
-A drop in through saddle is easily removed because they are not glued.
-However, a drop in through saddle is about as difficult to install as a cut through saddle is.
+If you purchase a new routed through saddle, you will still need to adjust it to your specific guitar’s saddle slot, including length, thickness, height, bass to treble height difference, edge height, and may also need to adjust other aspects such as the wings or compensation.
+A routed through saddle is easily removed because it is not glued.
+However, a routed through saddle is nearly as difficult to adjust and install as a cut through saddle is.

 The routed slot extends through the bridge, and the wings are sanded flush with the bridge to provide a simulated look of a through saddle.
 This allows for use with an undersaddle pickup ribbon.